top of page

 3. Biblical Reincarnation (if it exists) would need to be different than the type of reincarnation described in other religions.

 I do not think the reincarnation (perhaps) evidenced in the Bible is identical to other religions’ belief in reincarnation.
 “Karma”, specifically the idea that what someone does in one life impacts future lives, is not a doctrine explicitly found in the Bible.
 I do not think that people in good circumstances must have “good” karma, and those who suffer more have “bad” karma.
 This idea is contradicted throughout Scripture.
 Job, for example, was a good man, and suffered terribly.
 Jeremiah was a devout prophet of God who suffered greatly.
-The sinless founder of our faith suffered intensely.
+The founder of the Christian faith, Jesus, suffered intensely.
 Early Christians were, and many Christians are now, terribly persecuted despite their devout faith and devotion to God.
 Hebrews 11 is full of stories of followers of God who suffered despite their character and devotion to God.
 Many of the holiest people in the world have suffered the greatest.
 Jesus explicitly says in John 9 that a man born blind was blind not because of his sin but so that “the works of God might be displayed in him” (John 9:3).
 Moreover, the Bible says God uses suffering for our good to make us more like Christ.
 For a brief theology of suffering see the last part of my post: Universal Salvation Part 1: What is salvation according to the Bible?

 Nevertheless, God’s justice as seen throughout the Bible demonstrates that human action has consequences.
 Mosaic law upheld “an eye for an eye, a tooth for a tooth” (Exodus 21:24) as justice.
 We reap what we sow, as Galatians 6:7 says, “Do not be deceived: God cannot be mocked.
 A man reaps what he sows.”
 Yet God’s loving actions towards His people, which include discipline (Hebrews 12), are undoubtedly more complex – and exceedingly more loving – then the straightforward law of karma found in religions that believe in reincarnation.